 Make sure that you pay each creditor on time and at the same time every month.
 If your payments are erratic or irregular your creditors may find it difficult to agree your Plan and may continue to add interest or even restart their collection procedures against you.

-Step 5.
 Review your financial situation regularly

-Every 6 months you should send then a revised version of your financial statement.
-If your situation has not changed you should still send them an updated copy even though the figures are the same.
-If your ability to pay has changed you need to explain what the payment will change to supported with the relevant changes to your income and living expenses.
+Where your ability to pay has changed you need to explain what the payment will change to supported with the relevant changes to your income and living expenses.

 Arrange a call with a DMP Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.